Uhuru’s War On Corruption

 But let’s assume we had the moral ground to accuse others of corruption, are we going about it the right way?
 Is singing against corruption when it touches on our political opponents and going mute when our own is mentioned the right way?
-When member of the opposition militantly defend their leaders against graft allegations but quick to demand the jailing of those accused from the government side…how genuine is that?
+When member of the opposition militantly defend their leaders against graft allegations but quick to demand the jailing of those accused from the government’s side…how genuine is that?
 It’s what I call taking a sad joke too far.

 Unprofessional Media/Internal Saboteurs

 Let’s say the public wasn’t biased, what about our media?
 Do they report verified facts or peddle low-level rumors?
 How many times have you read a sensational headline only to read an apology about the same the following day?
-When the media is interest on sales than faithfully informing the public, professionalism frowned upon.
+When the media is interested on sales than faithfully informing the public, professionalism is frowned upon.
 Which explains why an unverified internal audit reports are serialized as if they were gospel truth.
 And thanks to the media, the public court has rejected Ministry of Health Clarification as a lie.
 It’s that bad.

 On internal saboteurs, is it standard procedure that a government auditor should leak an incomplete audit report to the media before it’s finalized and submitted to the relevant department?
 Is it normal that sworn affidavits should reach the press before they reach the courts?
 I don’t think so.